Day January 16, 2026

 Director of Sunnyside Financial Group

-Keith has 20 years of experience in the provision of business/tax/accounting advice and 9 years experience in the provision of financial planning advice.
-Keith attained a Bachelor Degree in Accounting and Business Law, and a Master Degree in Taxation (ATAX) from The University of NSW.
-Keith is a chartered accountant of the Institute of Chartered Accountants in Australia, a Certified Practising Accountant of the Hong Kong Institute of Certified Public Accountants and a registered tax (financial) agent in Australia.
-Keith also received external examiner qualification from the Law Society of New South Wales.
+Keith is a Chartered Accountant of the Institute of Chartered Accountants in Australia, a Fellow Certified Practising Accountant (FCPA) of the Hong Kong Institute of Certified Public Accountants, and a registered tax (financial) agent in Australia.
+He also holds external examiner qualification from the Law Society of New South Wales.